 Suppose you wish to get a pair of custom shoes stitched.
 Usually, you will prefer the experienced cobbler, to a new one whose only promise is to deliver a cheaper product.

-The money in freelance technical writing is varied: Usually freelance portals offer two generic kinds of payment models to freelancers.
-Fixed-price, where the price is usually pre-determined and a budget is sanctioned which you can bid for, and the hourly payment model where the employer decides on an hourly pay.
+The money in freelance technical writing is varied: Usually, freelance portals offer two generic kinds of payment models to freelancers.
+Fixed-price, where the price is usually pre-determined and a budget is sanctioned which you can bid for, and the hourly payment model where the employer decides on hourly pay.

 A fixed-price model may range from $50-500 upwards, while you have to pitch for hourly projects, which usually range from $5-30 an hour, with average payments at $21 per hour.

 Finding work in technical writing is not extremely hard, but it may require efforts on your part.
 Quite a lot of effort in fact, network with other writers and editors to build a responsive network.
 In the past decade, many portals exist where you can apply for jobs all over the world and offer proposals for international projects.